-In many federal drug cases, the defendant will raise an entrapment defense.
-The defense is powerful because once it is raised, the government has the burden of proving beyond a reasonable doubt that the defendant was not entrapped.
-The government must prove either:
+The entrapment defense is a common element in many federal drug cases.
+This defense is powerful because once it is raised, the government has the burden of proving beyond a reasonable doubt that the defendant was not entrapped.
+The government must prove that either:

-- the defendant was predisposed to commit the crime before being contacted by government agents (including an undercover law enforcement officer or confidential informant); or
+- The defendant was predisposed to commit the crime before being contacted by government agents (including an undercover law enforcement officer or confidential informant)

 When a person, before government contact, is predisposed to commit the crime, it is not entrapment if the government agents merely provide an opportunity to commit the crime.
 When determining whether the defendant was predisposed to commit the crime before being approached by government agents, the following factors are considered:

-- whether the defendant engaged in the criminal activity for profit; and
+- Whether the defendant engaged in criminal activity for profit

 When considering whether the defendant was induced by government agents to commit the offense, the courts look at whether the government agents created a substantial risk that an otherwise innocent person would commit an offense.
 That government conduct that can constitute entrapment can include: